Advertise with Coasties mag

 Down on the Hawkesbury at Mooney Mooney, Broken Bay Pearl Farm is serving up a one-of-a-kind experience at the only working pearl farm in NSW.
 These guys know their stuff when it comes to growing beautiful Aussie Akoya pearls, and they’re more than happy to share (some of) their secrets.

-Hop aboard a scenic boat tour, meet the passionate farming team, learn how these beautiful pearls are cultivated, and check out the Shellar Door for some serious sparkle – and maybe a few freshly shucked oysters while you’re at it.
+Hop aboard a scenic boat tour, meet the passionate farming team, learn how these beautiful pearls are cultivated, and check out the Shellar Door (love that!) for some serious sparkle – and maybe a few freshly shucked oysters while you’re at it.
 It’s relaxed, it’s fascinating, and the views aren’t too shabby either.
 Chances are, you’ll be tempted to take home a shimmering souvenir, too.

-Explore the Central Coast Makers Trail
+Meet the Central Coast Makers

 Stay tuned to Coasties Mag right here on our website as well as our socials @coastiesmag as we continue to deep dive into the best the Central Coast Makers Trail has to offer with our in-depth features on each Maker.